Back to all blogs

 Understanding Hypothyroidism and the Weight Struggle

-To understand why weight loss injections are such a significant topic for those with hypothyroidism, we must first look at how the thyroid regulates your body.
+To understand why weight loss injections are relevant for those with hypothyroidism, you must look at how the thyroid regulates the body.

 • Fluid retention (oedema).